 National Wildlife Refuge System Awards

-The National Wildlife Refuge System Awards, sponsored by NWRA and the National Fish and Wildlife Foundation, honor outstanding accomplishments by refuge managers, refuge system employees, volunteers and Friends groups.
-Recognizing the excellence of these individuals and groups not only highlights the dedication and devotion of those who support the Refuge System, but also raises awareness about the diversity of the National Wildlife Refuge System, the challenges it faces and innovative efforts across the country to meet those challenges.
+The National Wildlife Refuge System Awards, sponsored by the National Wildlife Refuge Association and the National Fish and Wildlife Foundation, honor outstanding accomplishments by Refuge Managers, Refuge System Employees, Volunteers and Friends Groups.
+Recognizing the excellence of these individuals and groups not only highlights the dedication and devotion of those who support the Refuge System, but also raises awareness about the diversity of the National Wildlife Refuge System, the challenges it faces, and the innovative efforts across the country to meet those challenges.

 See the list of previous National Wildlife Refuge System award recipients.

 Awards are presented in the following four categories:

 THE PAUL KROEGEL – REFUGE MANAGER OF THE YEAR

 This award recognizes outstanding accomplishment by a refuge manager (project leader) in the protection and management of our national wildlife refuges.
 The award is given in honor of Paul Kroegel, the first manager of the first refuge established in 1903 at Pelican Island, Florida.
 His dedication and effectiveness set a high standard for those who have followed.
 The award will be presented to a current refuge manager whose career has shown:

 - Commitment to the conservation of our natural resources over a sustained period of time with special emphasis on current or recent accomplishments.